ohbendy/Python-scripts-for-Glyphs/README.md

 # Python-scripts-for-Glyphs

+- Show master name and glyph

+21/02/16 This plugin shows the name of the current master open in the Edit view, above the top of the glyph's bounding box.
+Handy for situations where masters are so close in weight that edits can unwittingly be made to the wrong master.
+The plugin also shows a small representation of the current glyph, handy to keep in view for unfamiliar scripts as the background image disappears as soon as paths are drawn.

 - Place anchors in all masters

 This little Python script will add _top anchors to all selected (mark) glyphs at the coordinates specified in each master listed.
 Adapt anchor names, coordinates and master names as required.